-- Check for system alerts, including information about new patches. - Gauge resources used by each module, including: - How many CPUs are dedicated to the module.
+- Check for system alerts, including information about new patches. - Gauge resources used by each module, including: - How many CPUs are dedicated to the Appliance Controller module. - How much memory (RAM) is allocated to the Appliance Controller module. - Which security blade interfaces are used by the module (for example, C or A1.P1). - Which services (daemons), if any, are included in the module. - Stop and start software services, or restart an entire software module.

-- How much memory (RAM) is allocated. - Which security blade interfaces are used by the module (for example, C or A1.P1). - Which services (daemons), if any, are included in the module. - Stop and start software services, or restart or disable an entire software module. - Restart or shut down the security blade itself.
+Restart or shut down the security blade itself.